Nhoya/SplitShare/README.md

 SplitShare uses [Shamir's Secret Sharing Algorithm](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) to split a secret in multiple parts and [PGP](https://it.wikipedia.org/wiki/Pretty_Good_Privacy) to encrypt each share with the public key of the owner and then send the encrypted share via mail.

 ## Usage
-You can download and run the compiled binary or build it from source.
+You can download and run [the pre-builted binary](https://github.com/Nhoya/SplitShare/releases/latest) or build it from source.

 To work properly SplitShare needs: